While I was at it, I checked whether she was here too.

 The four classes would still fight like cats and dogs.

-The rivalry had existed for decades.
-It wasn't going away.
-Everyone already felt attached to their class after a single morning.
+This rivalry had existed for decades.
+It wasn't going away anytime soon.
+Everyone already felt proud of their class after only a single morning.

-I glanced at the embroidered dark green snake on my blazer sleeve.
+I glanced down at the dark green snake embroidered on my blazer sleeve.

 I smirked.